Revenge of the Sith

 Revenge of the Sith (2005).

-The best of the maligned Star Wars Prequel Trilogy is the favorite episode among Gen Z fans.
+The best of the maligned Prequel Trilogy hits different for Gen Z.

-Star Wars – Episode III: Revenge of the Sith turned twenty this month.
+Star Wars – Episode III: Revenge of the Sith was released more than twenty years ago.
 Feel old yet?
 To say it is the best movie of the Star Wars Prequel Trilogy is both a fact and not much of a statement.
-To claim it is the best Star Wars movie ever is blasphemy bespoke onto my elder Millennial ears, but it is also the sentiment of many Gen Z fans that I’ve had the pleasure of spending time with, chopping it up about Star Wars.
-I didn’t believe that this was true among that demographic despite being told this by several of its twenty-something members.
+To claim it is the best Star Wars movie ever is blasphemy bespoke onto my elder Millennial ears, but it is also the sentiment of many Gen Z fans that I’ve had the pleasure of spending time with, chatting it up about Star Wars.
+I didn’t believe that this was true among their demographic despite being told this by several of its twenty-something members.
 A small sample size like this proved nothing to me.
 I was still convinced that most of today’s whippersnapper Star Wars’ fan would agree that The Empire Strikes Back is the standard bearer for absolute cinema.
-However, a late April trip to a local movie theater convinced me otherwise.
+However, a late April trip to a local movie theater last year convinced me otherwise.

-Disney/Lucasfilm re-released Revenge of the Sith last month to celebrate its twentieth anniversary, and of course I went to see it.
+Disney/Lucasfilm re-released Revenge of the Sith in theaters last year (2025) to celebrate its twentieth anniversary, and of course I went to see it.
 When it came out in 2005, I only caught it once in the theater.
 For shame, I know.
-I put that on Phantom Menace and Attack of the Clones.
+I put that on PTSD from sitting through multiple showings of Phantom Menace and Attack of the Clones, searching for something that didn’t exist.
 Those movies left me feeling empty and disappointed.
-Revenge of the Sith was a better movie than its two predecessors, but I wasn’t going to spend another damn dime on a second or third ticket when I could just put it into the DVD fund and watch it ad nauseum whenever I pleased.
-Even though I’ve seen Revenge of the Sith dozens of times since it was originally released, I couldn’t pass up the chance to see it again for its anniversary, on the big screen, with big sound, and my eleven-year-old daughter along for the ride.
+Revenge of the Sith was a better movie than its two predecessors, but in 2005, I wasn’t going to spend another damn dime on a second or third ticket when I could just put it into the DVD fund and watch it ad nauseum whenever I pleased.
+Even though I’ve seen Revenge of the Sith dozens of times since it was originally released, I couldn’t pass up the chance to see it again for ithis anniversary, on the big screen, with big sound, and my eleven-year-old daughter along for the ride.

 Love